 Normal personality development and its deviations

 Temperament refers to an innate disposition to react to stimuli, and it’s linked to affective responses.
-The intensity, type, and range of affect exhibited in childhood are important in understanding Borderline Personality Organization (BPO).
+The intensity, type, and range of affect exhibited in childhood are important in understanding Borderline Personality Organisation (BPO).

 Affective responses are also influenced by cognitive processes, which are crucial in transforming primitive affective states into complex emotional experiences.